AY2425S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User list all customers
-2. User enters into the command line (DELETE 1)
+2. User enters into the command line (delete 1)
 3. The first contact information is deleted

     Use case ends.